datatrans/docs.pci-proxy.com/check.md

 # Quickstart: Check validity of stored cards

-After collecting credit cards, you might want to check the validity of credit cards.
+After collecting credit cards, you might want to check the validity of the card.

 Therefore, simply send a zero-amount authorization request against our XML gateway endpoint.
 The authorization does not appear on the customer statement but still gives you the abillity to test the validity of a credit card.